-- To free phone memory, transfer data to a memory card in the File manager.
-Mark files to be moved, and select Move to folder, select memory card, and a folder. - To remove data to free memory, use the File manager application, or go to the respective application.
-For example, you can remove: - messages from the Inbox, Drafts, and Sent folders in Messaging - · retrieved e-mail messages from the phone memory - saved Web pages
+To free phone memory, transfer data to a memory card in the file manager.
+Mark files to be moved, select Move to folder > Memory card, and a folder.

+To remove data to free memory, use File mar., or go to the respective application.
+For example, you can remove the following:

+- Messages from Inbox, Drafts, and Sent folders in Messaging

+- Retrieved e-mail messages from the phone memory

+- Saved Web pages

-- saved images, videos, or sound files
+- Saved images, videos, or sound files

-- contact information
+- Contact information

-- calendar notes
+- Calendar notes

-- downloaded applications, see also Application manager, p.
-108'.
+- Downloaded applications.
+See also 'Application manager', p.
+96.

-- any other data that you no longer need.
+- Any other data that you no longer need